florianprs/Control_of_the_Youtube_Stream/README.md

 To see when the stream is on, you can connect a LED to the pin 7 (GPIO 4).
 Don't forget to put a resistor of 330 ohms.

-### 8. Interconnection between the server and the stream

-We will modifie the stream2youtube.sh from https://github.com/florianprs/Stream_RPI_Youtube.git.

-### 9. Run the code
+### 8. Run the code

 Then, copy Control_stream2Youtube.sh from the git to your Raspberry Pi.

-$$$$ et ou ? on doit le mettre ou ce code ?
+You can add this file to the folder /home/pi.